circuitnet/CircuitNet/README.md

 pip install -r requirements.txt
 ```

-PyTorch is not included in requirement.txt, and you could intall it follow the instruction in PyTorch homepage [https://pytorch.org/](https://pytorch.org/).
+PyTorch is not included in requirement.txt, and you could install it following the instruction on PyTorch homepage [https://pytorch.org/](https://pytorch.org/).

 Our experiments run on Python 3.9 and PyTorch 1.11.
 Other versions should work but are not tested.

+## Congestion, DRC, IR drop prediction

 ## Data Preparation

-Please follow the instructions in the [quick start page](https://circuitnet.github.io/intro/quickstart.html) to setup the CircuitNet dataset for specific task(Congestion/DRC/IR Drop).
+Please follow the instructions on the [quick start page](https://circuitnet.github.io/intro/quickstart.html) to set up the CircuitNet dataset for a specific task(Congestion/DRC/IR Drop).

 ## Example Usage: